adbertram/Bricklink/README.md

 After the initial setup and configuration, you can begin using the module to interact with the Bricklink API.
 Here are a few examples of what you can do:

-- Get a list of categories: Get-CategoryList
+- Get a list of categories: Get-BlCategoryList
-- Add an item to a wanted list: Add-WantedListItem -WantedListId <id> -ItemNo "<item_no>" -Qty <quantity> -ColorId <color_id>
+- Add an item to a wanted list: Add-BlWantedListItem -WantedListId <id> -ItemNo "<item_no>" -Qty <quantity> -ColorId <color_id>
-- Get price guide information for an item: Get-PriceGuide -Type "<type>" -No "<no>" -NewOrUsed "N" -GuideType "sold" -CountryCode "US"
+- Get price guide information for an item: Get-BlPriceGuide -Type "<type>" -No "<no>" -NewOrUsed "N" -GuideType "sold" -CountryCode "US"

 For detailed information on each cmdlet and its parameters, refer to the cmdlet help within PowerShell.